Greece 5 - yacht charters

 Astros to Spetses (Aug 22)

 The sailing was excellent with a leisurely 15 knot wind.
 Spetses been recommended to us as a nice town.
-There was no obvious place for our yacht however and we ended up moored at the mouth of the harbor.
+There was no obvious place for our yacht however and we ended up moored at the mouth of the harbour.
 There was a stainless steel statue of a mermaid on shore and it was very tempting to use it as a mooring pole.
 A good upbringing and the fact that my wife was on board prevented us from doing so.
 Ruth and Mirjam took a long dinghy ride to the center of town and went shopping while we swam and enjoyed the view.

 Today was Rutger's birthday and we started with a high calorie breakfast of chocolate cake with an inch thick chocolate filling and more chocolate topping.
 With a full tummy we sailed and tacked our way to Poros.
 Upon entry we accidentally threw a fender overboard the wind blew in between the moored boats so we could not retrieve it.
 Poros had plenty of space and good facilities.
 We moored at the east side of the town in fairly deep water; our anchor was at 16 meter depth.
 We walked back to the entrance of town where a Greek boat owner gave us our fender back.
 The boys and I bought a selection of colourful small ropes so we could continue to make Turksheads, Monkey fists and other general braiding.
 It was a convenient stop.